LiferayCloud/client-extensions-deep-dive-devcon-2023/README.markdown

 Assuming you have everything above, we can now deploy our extensions to LXC.
 The following steps will deploy the client extensions to LXC:

-1. From root workspace run this command: `./gradlew :client-extensions:build`
+1. From root workspace run this command: `./gradlew clean build`
 1. Execute `lcp login` and enter your credentials
 1. Execute `lcp deploy --extension <path_to_cx_zip>` and select the LXC environment for each client extension zip